ludo237/laravel-traits/README.md

 ## How to use this package

-EZPZ: Grab it from composer `composer require ludo237/laravel-traits` and it's done.
+Simple enough, just grab it from composer `composer require ludo237/laravel-traits` and it's done.
 Now you can use the traits inside your eloquent models or wherever you needs them

 ## What is included